ukri-bench/benchmark-pydgemm/README.md

 [python-dgemm.py:8-13](https://gitlab.com/NERSC/N10-benchmarks/py-dgemm/-/blob/main/python-dgemm.py#L8).
 These lines should be un-commented and modified to import the appropriate accelerated NumPy package.

-The following commands will add CuPy and Numba to the conda environtment:
+The following commands will add CuPy and Numba to the conda environment:
 ```
 conda install numba
 conda install -c conda-forge cupy cudatoolkit=11.7